-As we know, simply disposing of solid waste is not by itself considered an adequate solid waste management strategy.
-Reduction of waste at the source and diversion of recoverable materials through reuse and recycling is a community expectation, as well as an environmental and economic benefit.
+As we know, simply disposing of solid waste is not considered an adequate or sustainable solid waste management strategy.
+Therefore, residents, businesses, and even construction sites must focus on reducing the amount of waste sent to the landfill by reusing or recycling as many materials as possible.
 Recycling programs, however, are becoming increasingly complicated.
-In a solid waste market with relatively low landfill tipping fees, there may be little incentive on the municipalities’ part to participate in a recycling program.
+In a solid waste market with relatively low landfill tipping fees, there may be little incentive for a government to participate in a recycling program.
 Recycling rates for in Ohio seem to have reached a plateau.
 The market for these materials is also changing.
-International pressures for lower “contamination” rates have changed the economics of mixed recycling, and are forcing changes in how recycling programs are managed, and communicated to the public.
+International pressures for lower “contamination” rates have changed the economics of mixed recycling, which is forcing changes in how recycling programs are managed and how they are communicated to the public.
 While some communities are moving back to source-separated recycling (dual stream) to combat contamination issues, others are cancelling recycling programs altogether.

 What Communities can do

 - Provide educational information to residents and businesses about waste reduction and recycling.
 County Solid Waste Management Districts have comprehensive resources and some offer grants for community education programs.

 - Host a Recycling or Zero Waste town hall meeting for residents and invite the local Solid Waste Management District to answer questions.

 - Host a visit to the Montgomery County Solid Waste District’s Environmental Learning Center, featuring hands-on exhibits and a green parking lot.